trinodb/trino/presto-docs/src/main/sphinx/functions/tdigest.rst

 ---------------

 A T-digest is a data sketch which stores approximate percentile information.
-The Presto type for this data structure is called ``tdigest``.
+The Trino type for this data structure is called ``tdigest``.
 T-digests can be merged, and for storage and retrieval they can be cast to and from ``VARBINARY``.